-And a lot of people describe it as just a ‘bit of fun’ (even though I suspect that underneath their words, they really are hoping to strike it rich!).
+A lot of people describe gambling as just a ‘bit of fun’ (even though I suspect that underneath their words, they really are hoping to strike it rich!).

 The fact is, your chances of improving your financial situation are much higher if you bank your money rather than spend it on lottery tickets.
-And while buying a ticket or having a spin here and there might seem like a cheap way to dream, your imagination doesn’t need to be limited by a piece of paper or the handle of a one-armed bandit.
+And while buying a ticket or having a spin might seem like a cheap way to dream, don’t limit your imagination to a piece of paper or the handle of a one-armed bandit.

 In fact, if you win the lottery, you are twice as likely as someone who hasn’t to file for bankruptcy.
 So even if you win, the lottery isn’t all it’s cracked up to be.

-If there are no Prize-Linked Savings Accounts available in your region, try creating your own:
+If there are no Prize-Linked Savings Accounts in your region, try creating your own:

 - Calculate how much you could save by banking your gambling spend, and what you could do with it.
 Set a goal.